ericPantarotto/react_completeGuide/_notes/notes.md

 **<span style='color: #495fcb'> Note:** for *increase()* method, we pass our payload data.
 The only important thing to know here is  the argument you pass will be stored in an extra field named **payload**.
 And that field name is not up to you.
 That's the default Redux Toolkit uses here.

+### Working with Multiple Slices

+And unlike the *counter* state, which was a local state, the authentication is not just local state, which matters to one specific component but it is **application-wide state**, which matters to a lot of components in the application.

+**<span style='color: #a8c62c'> store/indexToolkt.js**

+- adding a new property *isAuthenticated* to the inital state
+- adding a new reducer method *login()*

+**<span style='color: #875c5c'>IMPORTANT:** Whilst it would technically work, but logically it makes no sense.

+The authentication status has nothing to do with the counter.

+in programming we typically want to separate our concerns.

+- We wanna make sure that the existing slice really focuses on the counter-related state and actions.
+- And we should create a brand new slice for the authentication state.
 <!---
 [comment]: it works with text, you can rename it how you want